TK51/aipos-public-eng/README.md

 ### What Is AIPOS?

 AIPOS is a **manual runtime system** for ChatGPT.
 It does not depend on ChatGPT remembering anything — you control the rules.
 You copy + paste config files into any chat (desktop or mobile), and immediately transform the model into a structured, tone-controlled, context-driven assistant.

-There is no magic in the system — just structure. but the results might often *feel* like magic — because it removes 90% of fluff, inconsistency, chaos, and waste.
+There is no magic in the system — just structure.
+But the results might often *feel* like magic — because it removes 90% of fluff, inconsistency, chaos, and waste.
 Still, within every session, you need to watch for AI drift.
 AIPOS gives you the config validation handle to reassert tone, structure, and role — before the thread collapses.

 AIPOS is available in English.
 Will be available soon in Ukrainian at [aipos-public-ukr](#).

 ---

 ### What You Can Do With It